susam/gitpr/README.md

 Now the remote named `upstream` points to the upstream repository and the remote named `origin` points to your fork.

-In the fork and pull request workflow, a contributor must never push commits to `upstream`.
-A contributor must only push commits to `origin`.

 ### Work on Pull Request
 Work on a new pull request in a new topic branch and commit to your